No results found

 Where does the data come from?

-The Centers for Disease Control and Prevention requests abortion data from the central health agencies for each state, the District of Columbia, and New York City.
-A total of 49 reporting areas voluntarily provided aggregate abortion data to CDC in 2020.
-Of these, 48 reporting areas provided data each year during from 2011 to 2020.
-California, Maryland, and New Hampshire did not submit abortion data.
+The Centers for Disease Control and Prevention requests abortion data from the central health agencies for each state, Washington, DC, and New York City.
+Reporting is voluntary.
+California, Maryland, New Hampshire, and New Jersey did not submit abortion data for 2021.

-Learn more about healthcare and abortion restrictions by state.
-Get the data directly in your inbox by signing up for our newsletter.
+Learn more about which states ban the abortion pill and get the facts every week by signing up for our newsletter.